Dear person wanting to write a book –

-People ask me about writing books and getting published.
+People ask me about writing books and getting them published.
 As much as I’d like to help, I’m never sure what to say.
-So I decided to tell you what I’ve done.

 [Before you read any further, you can get more comprehensive advice from my friend Terry Linhart through his post: Six podcasts on what it takes to get published.
 Terry describes his 11-year process of getting his 2017 book, The Self-Aware Leader, from concept to publication by a major Christian publisher.
 He interviews a publisher, agent, acquisitions editor, and book editor.)

 Now, back to my story.
-I’ve self-published four books.
-Two are available just as ebooks, two are also available in paperback.
-I’m working on three more.
+As of the end of 2021, I’ve self-published eleven books.
+Two are available just as ebooks, the rest are also available in paperback.

-I’ve sold a few hundred Nehemiah books (paper and ebook) and more than thousand Lent for Non-Lent People books.
+I’ve sold a few hundred Nehemiah books (paper and ebook) and almost 3,000 Lent for Non-Lent People.
+This Is Hard, my book for those who have lost a loved one, has sold a few hundred on Amazon and about 3000 directly to facilities.
 Because this is more than the number of friends I have, I count this as successful.
-People have been helped in understanding the Bible and in living through Lent by words that I have written.
+People have been helped in understanding the Bible and in living through Lent and addressing grief and leading funerals and making sense of Advent by words that I have written.

 Here’s what I’ve done.